QBDev0ps/DevOps-Cloud-projects/Project17.md

 ![terraform apply complete](https://github.com/QuadriBello/DevOps-Cloud/assets/140855364/99155ec7-3d39-428d-b2ac-de3c0f57d2b2)

-As we can see in the following images, our resources were successfully deployed.
+<br>With our project now complete, we can see in the images below that our resources were deployed successfully.<br/>